Supporting Healthy Marriage Project: Rationale

-When the program was launched, Heritage Foundation explained: "The erosion of marriage during the past four decades has had large-scale negative effects on both children and adults: It lies at the heart of many of the social problems with which the government currently grapples.
+When the program was launched, The Heritage Foundation explained, "The erosion of marriage during the past four decades has had large-scale negative effects on both children and adults: It lies at the heart of many of the social problems with which the government currently grapples.
 The beneficial effects of marriage on individuals and society are beyond reasonable dispute, and there is a broad and growing consensus that government policy should promote rather than discourage healthy marriage.
 In response to these trends, President George W. Bush has proposed--as part of welfare reform reauthorization--the creation of a pilot program to promote healthy and stable marriage.
 Participation in the program would be strictly voluntary.
 Funding for the program would be small-scale: $300 million per year.
 This sum represents one penny to promote healthy marriage for every five dollars government currently spends to subsidize single parenthood.
 Moreover, this small investment today could result in potentially great savings in the future by reducing dependence on welfare and other social services."